Ben Ezra Synagogue: Discovery of the geniza and fourth building

-Jacob Saphir was a Jew of Romanian birth whose family settled in Ottoman Palestine when he was a boy.
+Jacob Saphir was a Jew born in what is today Belarus whose family settled in Ottoman Palestine when he was a boy.
 He became a rabbi, and in 1859, took a world tour to raise money for the reconstruction of the Hurva Synagogue in Jerusalem, which had been destroyed by the Muslim authorities in 1721.
 Saphir was the first to recognize the historic significance of the Ben Ezra geniza, which he described in an 1874 book.
-Jewish book collector Elkan Nathan Adler was the first European to enter the geniza in 1888, and he purchased about 25,000 documents.
+Jewish book collector Elkan Nathan Adler was the first Western European to enter the geniza in 1896, when he purchased a sackful of selected documents.
+In December 1896, Cambridge University instructor Solomon Schechter, who later became a prominent American rabbi, began the first in-depth academic investigation of the documents from the geniza, and arranged to have a large selection removed from Cairo to his university library.
 While the synagogue was being rebuilt from 1889 to 1892, the documents lay in an enormous pile out in the open.
-Egyptologist Count Riamo d'Hulst examined some of the documents in those years.
-In December 1896, Cambridge University instructor Solomon Schechter, who later became a prominent American rabbi, began the first in-depth academic investigation of the documents from the geniza, and arranged to have the remaining documents removed from Cairo to various university libraries.
+Egyptologist Count Riamo d'Hulst, arriving after Schechter's departure, hired a team of workers and spent 55 days excavating and examining as much of the documents as he could, and in May 1898 sent 16 large sacks of material to the Bodleian Library.

 Dwindling congregation

-Egypt's Jewish community is at the end of a dramatic decline, from about 80,000 people in the 1920s to less than a dozen of Egyptian ancestry now residing in Cairo.
+Egypt's Jewish community is at the end of a dramatic decline, from about 80,000 people in the 1920s to less than a dozen of Egyptian ancestry residing in Cairo after 2014.
 Accordingly, the Ben Ezra Synagogue functions now as a tourist attraction and museum, rather than as a functioning congregation.

+Renovations

+Egyptian Prime Minister Mostafa Madbouly inaugurated the synagogue on 31 August 2023 following a decade-long renovation.
+The renovation was completed by the Drop of Milk Association that works to preserve Egyptian Jewish heritage.
+The synagogue's ceiling was reinforced to prevent collapse, the library was heavily restored, and the building was further cleaned and insulated.
+Given the small population of Egyptian Jews, the renovation was largely done to improve tourism to the synagogue.
+In December 2023 it was reported that there were tensions between the surviving Jews and the government authority responsible for managing the site.